 Ongoing MA Thesis Supervision

-Xinyan Fang (since 2019) Faculty instructors' support for L2 learners’ academic literacy at universities.
+Xinyan Fang (since 2019) Faculty instructors' support for L2 learners’ academic writing at universities.

 Andréanne Langevin (since 2019).
 Perceptions of school choice among Quebec families.

 Austin Learning (since 2019).Supporting cross-lingusitic awareness of pre-service French as a second language teachers.